abudaan/vega-multi-view/README.md

     leaflet: '<boolean>',

     // Call `run` on a Vega view after is has been added to the DOM,
-    // overrides the global setting, see above
+    // overrides the global setting, see above.
     run: '<boolean>',

-    // Options that will be passed on to Vega tooltip
+    // Options that will be passed on to Vega tooltip, see the [readme](https://github.com/vega/vega-tooltip/blob/master/README.md)
     tooltipOptions: {
         showAllFields: false,
         fields: [